|Date of Birth||6 August 1972 , Dublin, Ireland|

-Jason's television work with BBC includes "Playing the Field" (1998), "Berkeley Square" (1998), "High Stakes" (2001/I) and "Monarch of the Glen" (2000).
+Jason's television work with BBC includes Playing the Field (1998), Berkeley Square (1998), High Stakes (2001) and Monarch of the Glen (2000).

-In 2001, he made his US television debut in Steven Spielberg's "Band of Brothers" (2001), for HBO.
+In 2001, he made his US television debut in Steven Spielberg's Band of Brothers (2001), for HBO.

-Jason decided to move to LA and made the pilot, Eastwick (2002) (TV), for FOX.
-When that wasn't picked up, he was offered roles on two CBS series, "The Agency" (2001) and "Presidio Med" (2002).
-He chose "The Agency" (2001) and starred as "A.B.
+Jason decided to move to LA and made the pilot, Eastwick (2002), for FOX.
+When that wasn't picked up, he was offered roles on two CBS series, The Agency (2001) and Presidio Med (2002).
+He chose The Agency (2001) and starred as "A.B.
 Stiles" for season 2.

-Jason met his wife, Paige Turco, while they were both on "The Agency" (2001).
+Jason met his wife, Paige Turco, while they were both on The Agency (2001).
 They were married in 2003 and have one son, David O'Mara.
 They have residences in LA, Connecticut and New York, and visit Jason's family in Ireland, often.

-Jason has had guest appearances on several series, including "CSI: Miami" (2002), "The Closer" (2005), "Men in Trees" (2006) and "Criminal Minds" (2005).
+Jason has had guest appearances on several series, including CSI: Miami (2002), The Closer (2005), Men in Trees (2006) and Criminal Minds (2005).

 He has been working with ABC and Touchstone for the past few years.
-He has made 3 pilots: "Countdown" (2003) (TV) in 2003, Drift (2006) (TV) in 2006 and, for this season, Marlowe (2007) (TV), as well as one series, "In Justice" (2006), which aired as a mid-season replacement during the 2006/2007 season.
+He has made 3 pilots: "Countdown" (2003) (TV) in 2003, Drift (2006) in 2006 and, for this season, Marlowe (2007), as well as one series, In Justice (2006), which aired as a mid-season replacement during the 2006/2007 season.

-|Paige Turco||(19 September 2003 - present) 1 child|
+|Paige Turco||(19 September 2003 - present) (1 child)|

 In addition, in an episode of "Life on Mars" entitled 'All the Young Dudes', his NYC detective character went undercover in the Irish mafia.
 While undercover he claims to be from Sandycove area of Dublin, which is where O'Mara is really from.
 As opposed to his appearance on "The Agency" he is told by a fellow cop, "Hey I thought you really were Irish.
 You're good at accents!"
 His wife Paige Turco played his love interest in the episode, the sister of the mafia boss.